taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 ### Page 4

-Min: *"Will you stop interrupting me??
-Nicki?
+Min: *"Wha--Nicki?
 Did you just hang up on me??"*

 In frustration, Min yells out loud.

-Min: **"I wouldn't even be out here if the Elders would just accept my First Quest, like they're supposed to!"**
+Min: **"I wouldn't be out here if the Elders had accepted my First Quest like they're supposed to!"**

 Min, ears and temple also no longer glowing, climbs down from the canopy.
 Below her, Asoka huffs and puffs as they cling to the trunk of the tree and Iri clings to Asoka.
 Two of Iri's arm tips are over Asoka's ears.
 Asoka calls up to Min.